-- o In general, do not spot the climber unless you are experienced with spotting. - Review your climb so that you have a good idea what side to start belaying from, which typically is determined by assessing from where the climber will clip the first two bolts.
+- In general, do not spot the climber. - Review your climb so that you have a good idea what side to start belaying from, which typically is determined by assessing from where the climber will clip the first two bolts.
 Sometimes you trail the rope behind the climber and sometimes you face the climber as they approach you.
-Consider asking a setter, or another experienced belayer, if you need advice. - Before the climber starts, get the rope on the same side of the climber that you're going to belay from.
-You don't want the rope between the climber's legs because that will either get the rope wrapped around their legs, or they will uncomfortably land on the rope if they fall and you are standing behind them during the first few clips. - Before the climber starts, hold the rope up off the floor with large (loose) loop of rope in your non-brake hand, held open.
+Consider asking a setter, or another experienced belayer, if you need advice. - o Before the climber starts, get the rope on the same side of the climber that you're going to belay from.
+You don't want the rope between the climber's legs because that will either get the rope wrapped around their legs, or they will uncomfortably land on the rope if they fall and you are standing behind them during the first few clips. - Before the climber starts, hold the rope up off the floor with large (loose) loop of rope in your guide hand, held open.
 Stand to the side that you want to belay from.
-That will avoid the rope being in their way and that it is off to their side, not in between their legs.

-- If the climber, as they approach the wall, moves the rope to between their legs or on the other side of their body, then you should adapt to these cues, and will need to allow them to alter your planned belay location.
-This could change how much rope they need for the first clip, how you need to hold the rope, or how you move around as they clip. - Before the climber starts, have more than enough rope paid out.
+That will avoid the rope being in the way of the climber and minimize the chance of the rope being between the climber's legs. - o If the climber, as they approach the wall, moves the rope to between their legs or on the other side of their body, then you should adapt to these cues, and will need to allow them to alter your planned belay location.
+This could change how much rope they need for the first clip, how you need to hold the rope, or how you move around as they clip. - o Before the climber starts, have more than enough rope paid out.
 Once they make the first clip (and even as they are moving their hands to make the first clip), start taking back in so that just as the gate closes you have precisely the right amount of rope out.
 It is bad form to short rope a climber on the first clip.
-It is also bad form to not have them on belay the moment they make the first clip. - Belay a cave start from inside the cave.
+It is also bad form to not have them on belay the moment they make the first clip.

+Belay a cave start from inside the cave.
 Standing to the side or behind the climber can lead to difficult rope management.
 In a cave start belay hold the rope right up against the roof to keep it out of the way of the climber's feet, during their first clip(s).